 type Output = Library;

-async fn validate(self, context: Arc<CoreContext>) -> Result<bool, ActionError> {
+async fn validate(&self, context: Arc<CoreContext>)

-// Check if the library already exists
+// Check if the library already exists and return validation result

 }